pnovack-gottshall/ecospace/README.md

 ecospace is an R package that implements stochastic simulations of community assembly (ecological diversification) using customizable ecospace frameworks (functional trait spaces).
-Simulations model the 'neutral', 'redundancy', 'partitioning", and "expansion" models of Bush and Novack-Gottshall (2012).
+Simulations model the 'neutral', 'redundancy', 'partitioning', and 'expansion' models of Bush and Novack-Gottshall (2012) and Novack-Gottshall (2016).
 The package provides a wrapper to calculate common ecological disparity and functional ecology statistical dynamics as a function of species richness.
 Functions are written so they will work in a parallel-computing environment.

 The package also contains a sample data set, functional traits for Late Ordovician (Type Cincinnatian) fossil species from the Kope and Waynesville